-As this program of study is scientifically orientated, high school courses in algebra, chemistry, and biology are important prerequisites.
-Personal attributes essential to success include good health, emotional stability, task orientation, high ethical standards, and an ability to relate well with patients of all ages.
+As this program of study is scientifically oriented, high school courses in algebra, chemistry, and biology are important prerequisites.
+Personal attributes essential to success include good health habits, a professional attitude, task orientation, high ethical standards, and an ability to relate well with patients of all ages.